mpcastro695/ProtBERT-CoreML/README.md

 	PyTorch (used v.
 2.0.0)
 	Transformers (used v.
 4.27.1)
 	Core ML Tools (used v.
 6.3)

+ If you're on an Apple Silicon Mac, you can clone the Conda environment from the included `environment.yml` file.

 ## Model Conversion
 Once your environment is set up, all you have to do is run the included python script `protBERT.py`.
 The script will: